Mr. Sterdley, make sure we don't lose that guy on line four.

 New York City, I think, is back.

-If we're looking, if we're looking at signs, and we all are, that we're returning to normal.
+If we're looking, if we're looking at signs, and we all are, that we're returning to normal, if we're looking, a lot of us desperately reaching for normal.

-We want normalcy return.
+We want normal theater return.

 And the news out of New York may give us some hint that things are at least returning to normal there.